 The restrictions are many, but the options are plentiful.
 Applicants can receive personalized counseling, management training and grant funding to purchase licenses and bonds, inventory, and specialized equipment for their business venture.

-You don’t have to be a veteran yourself in order to obtain these grants, but you will have to provide a product or service for military veterans in order to qualify.
+You don’t have to be a veteran yourself to obtain these grants, but you will have to provide a product or service for military veterans to qualify.

 Why Do Grants for Veterans Make Sense?